BORN: Adelaide, Australia

 Influences & Style

-Ellis identifies her influences as the New York school of abstract expressionism, the post-impressionist Chaim Soutine, Franz Kline, and Frank Auerbach for their painterly style.
-Also, for the extent of their personal ambition and social impact, Paula Rego, Helen Frankenthaler and Cecily Brown.
+Ellis was influenced by the New York school of abstract expressionism, the post-impressionist Chaim Soutine, Franz Kline, and Frank Auerbach for their painterly style.
+Also, for the extent of their personal ambition and social impact, Paula Rego and Helen Frankenthaler.
+Having attended The Royal College of Art and gained insight into the contemporary art world, Ellis returned to the impressionist realism that characterised her early work and admires the work of Monet, Mary Cassat and Joaquin Sorolla.

 A look at the latest series by Valerie Ellis, artist and former psychotherapist.
 Spread Too Thin once again captures the Zeitgeist of our current moment.